 The Filming Mesh

-DOWNTOWN LOS ANGELES — Jan Perry wants DWP to report on the idea of a network of “infrastructural nodes” scattered Downtown for filming uses.
-The text of the motion, which was seconded by Eric Garcetti, hasn’t made it online yet, but when it does you’ll find it here on the City Clerk’s site.
-So here’s all I know right now:
+Jan Perry wants DWP to report on the idea of a network of "infrastructural nodes" scattered Downtown for filming uses.
+The text of the motion, which was seconded by Eric Garcetti, hasn't made it online yet, but when it does you'll .
+So here's all I know right now:

 (Perry - Garcetti) requesting the Department of Water and Power to report within 60 days on the feasibility of developing a network of “infrastructural nodes” throughout the downtown to provide access to water and power for filming; etc.